TalkTalk has been given a record £400,000 fine

 “Today’s record fine acts as a warning to others that cyber security is not an IT issue, it is a boardroom issue.
 Companies must be diligent and vigilant.
 They must do this not only because they have a duty under law, but because they have a duty to their customers,” she added.

-Mark Skilton, a Professor of Practice at Warkwick Business School and an expert on cyber security said the fine was insignificant and a little more than "a sting" to TalkTalk's finances.
+Mark Skilton, a professor of practice at Warkwick Business School and an expert on cyber security, said the fine was insignificant and a little more than “a sting” to TalkTalk's finances.

 “Even by factoring in the reported numbers of 157,000 personal details and, of those, the 16,000 who had bank details stolen, it still only equates to £2.50 per head or £25 per person who lost banking data.
-The fine seems to be 'proportionate' to the impact, but shows little regard for the possible risks and lack of due diligence of a company with 4 million subscribers," Skilton said.
+The fine seems to be ‘proportionate’ to the impact, but shows little regard for the possible risks and lack of due diligence of a company with four million subscribers,” Skilton said.

 “TalkTalk seem to have got off lightly here even if their argument is that the millions of customers were not at risk: a strong message and fines approach needs to be in place for corporates to manage and treat cyber security as a real corporate risk and not just a customer data mismanagement issue,” he added.

-TalkTalk profits more than halved following the cyber-attack.
+TalkTalk profits more than halved following the cyber attack.

-Pre-tax profit fell to £14 million in the year to 31 March, from £32 million a year earlier.
+Pre-tax profits fell to £14m in the year to 31 March, from £32m a year earlier.

-Earlier this year, Dido Harding, TalkTalk chief executive, admitted that last October was a challenging period for the company.
+Dido Harding, TalkTalk chief executive, admitted that last October was a challenging period for the company.

 She said TalkTalk was working to regain customers’ trust.

-“Throughout the cyber-attack, we worked hard to put our customers first, and we know that they have appreciated our efforts and our honesty throughout.”
+“Throughout the cyber attack, we worked hard to put our customers first, and we know that they have appreciated our efforts and our honesty throughout.”

 Biggest business scandals in pictures